ShaunCurtis/GitHubSite/site/Building-a-Database-Application-in-Blazor/Building-a-Database-Application-in-Blazor-Part-2.md

     }
 ```

-The process is:
+So the process for adding a new database entity is:
 1. Add the necessary table to the database.
 2. Define a Dataclass.
 2. Define a `DbSet` in the `DbContext`.
 3. Define a `public class nnnnnnControllerService : FactoryControllerService<nnnnnn>` Service and register it with the Services container.

+There will be complications with certain entities, but that doesn't invalidate the approach - 80%+ of the code in the library.

 ## Services

 Blazor is built on DI [Dependency Injection] and IOC [Inversion of Control] principles.
 If you're unfamiliar with these concepts, do a little [backgound reading](https://www.codeproject.com/Articles/5274732/Dependency-Injection-and-IoC-Containers-in-Csharp) before diving into Blazor.
-You'll save yourself a lot of time in the long run!
+It'll save you time in the long run!

 Blazor Singleton and Transient services are relatively straight forward.
 You can read more about them in the [Microsoft Documentation](https://docs.microsoft.com/en-us/aspnet/core/blazor/fundamentals/dependency-injection).
 Scoped are a little more complicated.

 1. A scoped service object exists for the lifetime of a client application session - note client and not server.
 Any application resets, such as F5 or navigation away from the application, resets all scoped services.
 A duplicated tab in a browser creates a new application, and a new set of scoped services.
-2. A scoped service can be scoped to an object in code.
-This is most common in a UI conponent.
+2. A scoped service can be further scoped to an single object in code.
 The `OwningComponentBase` component class has functionality to restrict the life of a scoped service to the lifetime of the component.
-This is covered in more detail in another article.

 `Services` is the Blazor IOC [Inversion of Control] container.
-They are declared in `startup.cs` in `ConfigureServices`:
+Service instances are declared:
+1. In Blazor Server in `Startup.cs` in `ConfigureServices`
+2. In Blazor WASM in `Program.cs`.

-We use a Service Collection extension `AddApplicationServices` to keep all the application specific services under one roof.
+The solution uses a Service Collection extension method `AddApplicationServices` to keep all the application specific services under one roof.

 ```csharp
 // Blazor.Database.Web/startup.cs